 svb_activation_timestamp <= '2012-09-28T19:00:00Z'))"

+The svb_activation_timestamp parameter will no longer be used nor sent to the LSMS in an audit related Number Pool Block Query Request.

 2.9.7 QueryLsmsSvRequest

 The QueryLsmsSvRequest is sent from the NPAC to the LSMS when the NPAC is performing an audit.
 In processing this message, the LSMS must support the following query expression for SVs: